Job losses to hit financial sector again as NIC plans to collapse insurance firms

 ▶ Click Here for Full AFCON Coverage ◀

-The National Insurance Commission (NIC) is on the verge of withdrawing the licenses of some insurance companies after they were unable to recapitalize to GH¢50 million by the end of its recapitalization deadline.
+The National Insurance Commission (NIC) is on the verge of withdrawing the licences of some insurance companies after they were unable to recapitalise to GH¢50 million by the end of its recapitalisation deadline.

 By not meeting the new capital requirement, the insurance sector regulator said the companies had also failed to move their capital adequacy ratio (MCR) to 150%, as required by an earlier directive.